 - For a non-feathered shuttle, a variation of up to 10% from the above-described parameters is acceptable.

-- Badminton gives you excellent support, flexibility, and cushioning for a good performance.
+- Badminton shoe gives you excellent support, flexibility, and cushioning for a good performance.

-- This shoe removes pressure and keeps your balance for multi-directional movements.
+- It removes pressure and keeps your balance for multi-directional movements.

 - The cushioning in the forefoot protects from harsh impacts that might occur when jumping or making an abrupt stop.